 STEFAN AL PhD, MSc, MArch, LEED AP

-In his research, Dr. Al aims to understand trends in smart cities, retail and hospitality design.
+In his research, Stefan aims to understand trends in smart cities, climate resilience design, and retail and hospitality design.
 He co-authored the book Beyond Mobility, named by the Journal of Planning Education and Research “a remarkable contribution… a new urban planning and design framework to meet the needs of the new century.”
 His latest research is focused on designing more resilient cities, most notably in his book Adapting Cities to Sea Level Rise.
-His recent book The Strip: Las Vegas and the Architecture of the American Dream (The MIT Press) investigates the city’s experiments with architecture and branding and was named by The Wall Street Journal as “best books to read.”
+His recent book The Strip: Las Vegas and the Architecture of the American Dream (The MIT Press) investigates the city’s experiments with architecture and was named by The Wall Street Journal as “best books to read.”
 He is acclaimed for his work on Asian urbanism with books investigating China’s informal settlements and Hong Kong’s compact urban form, including Factory Towns of South China, Mall City, Macau and the Casino Complex, and Villages in the City, which was selected by Architectural Record as "one of the best" books on informal urbanism.
 Besides his academic publications, his work has been featured in museum exhibitions and media outlets including The Guardian, NPR, and Marketplace.

 Stefan frequently gives keynote speeches and presentations to audiences ranging from architects to business executives to non profit organizations.
 He holds a doctorate in City and Regional Planning from UC Berkeley, an M.Arch. from The Bartlett, and an M.Sc. in Architecture with distinction from Delft University of Technology.
 He is an EU-licensed architect and a LEED Accredited Professional.
 He is a native of the Netherlands and a 2018 TED Resident..